byrnehollander/electron_presentation/README.md

 ## Comments

 Cool tutorial!
 I liked making the desktop app.
 For step 1 it's `mainWindow` not `win` but I think that was the only typo?
+But the app bundles to 139 MB!
+That's ridiculous!

 ## Screenshots